typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ### Add types and rules

-You can add types and rules to an existing schema by running the same [define](#define-schema) statement as usual.
+We can add types and rules to an existing schema by running the same [define](#define-schema) statement as usual.

 The define statements are idempotent.
 By sending the same define query twice or more times the very same resulting schema must be achieved as if we send it only once.
 So types and/or rules will not be duplicated.

 A separate define statement for a new type or rule can be sent as a define query.
 Alternatively, the statement can be added to the existing schema define statement and sent together.
 In this case only new types or rules will be added.
-If you change name (label) of the existing type or rule in the existing schema and then send it as define query then the changed type or rule will be processed as a new one.
+If we change name (label) of the existing type or rule in the existing schema and then send it as define query then the changed type or rule will be processed as a new one.

 ### Renaming types